Joseph Quinn

-Joseph Quinn (born 26 January 1994) is a British actor.
-He is known for playing Eddie Munson in the fourth season of the Netflix series Stranger Things (2022).
-He has also appeared in the BBC One series Dickensian (2016), Howards End (2017), and Les Misérables (2018), and the Sky Atlantic series Catherine the Great (2019).
-He starred in the science fiction horror film A Quiet Place: Day One, portrayed emperor Geta in the historical action film Gladiator II, both released in 2024.
-In 2025, he portrayed an American Navy SEAL in Warfare.
-In the Marvel Cinematic Universe, he plays Johnny Storm / The Human Torch in the superhero films The Fantastic Four: First Steps (2025), and the upcoming Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).
+Joseph Quinn (born 26 January 1994) is a British and Irish actor.
+After graduating from drama school, Quinn began his acting career on stage and television, earning roles in the BBC One series Dickensian (2016), Howards End (2017), and Les Misérables (2018), and the Sky Atlantic series Catherine the Great (2019).
+His breakthrough role came as Eddie Munson in the fourth season of the Netflix series Stranger Things (2022).

+In film, Quinn gained further recognition for starring in the science fiction horror film A Quiet Place: Day One (2024) as well as for portraying emperor Geta in the historical action film Gladiator II (2024) and Johnny Storm / Human Torch in the Marvel Cinematic Universe film The Fantastic Four: First Steps (2025).
+He also portrayed an American Navy SEAL in Alex Garland's Warfare (2025).
+He will portray George Harrison in Sam Mendes's upcoming The Beatles – A Four-Film Cinematic Event.

 Early life and education

 Quinn was born on 26 January 1994 and brought up in South London.
 His father, Anthony, works as head of screen and audio performance at the London Academy of Music and Dramatic Art (LAMDA).
 Through his parents, Quinn holds both British and Irish citizenship.

 He attended Emanuel, a private school, from 2007 to 2012.
 He subsequently went to drama school at LAMDA, graduating in 2015.